nhmikami/42-push_swap/README.md

   6
   ```

   To achieve full score, we need to perform the sorting with a limited number of operations
-* For 3 numbers: 3 moves
+  - For 3 numbers: 3 moves
-* For 5 numbers: 12 moves
+  - For 5 numbers: 12 moves
-* For 100 numbers: 700 moves
+  - For 100 numbers: 700 moves
-* For 500 numbers: 5500 moves
+  - For 500 numbers: 5500 moves

 ## Bonus
-For the bons part, the `checker` program receives a list of integers as argument and reads the instructions on the standard input.<br />
+For the bonus part, the `checker` program receives a list of integers as argument and reads the instructions on the standard input.<br />
 Once all the instructions have been read, the program checks if the **stack a is sorted** and if **stack b is empty**.<br />

-* Compile the `checker` program
+* Compile
   ```sh
   make bonus
   ```